WIS-MICC-CellObservatory/Mitochondria-structure-and-Lipid-droplets-clustering/README.md

 Given an image with at least three channels: Lipid Droplets (LDs), Mitochondria staining and Dapi, we do the following:
 1. Use Cellpose to identify cells
 2. Use StarDist/Cellpose to identify the LDs
-3. Use Fiji to count and measure the LDs in each cell and we used Fiji’s SSIDC plugin to find LDs clustering
+3. Use Fiji to count and measure the LDs in each cell
+4. Use Fiji’s SSIDC cluster indicator plugin to identify LD clusters
-4. Use Ilastik to identify the mitochondria
+5. Use Ilastik to identify the mitochondria
-5. Use Excel to categorize cells according to the LDs clustering and the size of the mitochondria All analesys is done on a Max intensity projection of the Z stack.
+6. Use Excel to categorize cells according to the LDs clustering and the size of the mitochondria All analesys is done on a Max intensity projection of the Z stack.
 ## Identify cells
 To identify The cells in the image:
-1. First, we used a train Cellpose model (available in the [Cellpose folder](../../tree/main/Cellpose)) for the initial segmentation (using Cellpose default parameters and setting Cell diameter to 320)
+1. First, we trained a Cellpose model using both the Mitochondria and Dapi channels.
+The training features included cellular and nuclear areas, shape, intensity, and texture features of representative images of all different conditions, from both WT and KO group.
+We used Cellpose default parameters and set Cell diameter to 320. (available in the [Cellpose folder](../../tree/main/Cellpose)).
 2. We then filtered out small identified cells (area smaller than 100 pixel^2)
 3. Finally, we dilated the segmentation by 5 pixels (as the Cellpose model followed the outline of the mitochondria and not the actual cell membrane); We made sure that the cells dilation does not cause an overlap.
 ![Cell segmentation](https://github.com/WIS-MICC-CellObservatory/Mitochondria-structure-and-Lipid-droplets-clustering/assets/64706090/b14a8658-0810-4093-b68f-0dad955bd585)

 ## Identify and cluster LDs
-To identify the lipid droplets in the images of the control experiments we used StarDist, using its default parameters (for the Control experiments) or Cellpose (for the treated ones).
-We used Cellpose in the treated experiments as StarDist failed to identify the LDs in these images.
-The Cellpose segmentations was able to identify the LDs but had a high false-positive calls, so we ignored most of the identified LDs based on their mean intensity (keeping only the top 10%).
-In all experiments we then used Fiji to cluster the identified LDs.
+To identify the lipid droplets (LDs), we used StarDist for the MTCH2 KO group.
+For the WT group, we used StarDist or Cellpose alternatively as at some time points (early hours of post-media change), the LDs have low intensity and StarDist fails to identify them.
+Cellpose segmentation is better at identifying the LDs at these time points, but still have high false positives.
+To avoid these false positives, we filter LDs based on their mean intensity (keeping only the top 10-20%).
+For  LD Clustering we used Fiji’s BioVoxxel plugin that implements the [SSIDC cluster indicator algorithm] (https://imagej.net/plugins/biovoxxel-toolbox#:~:text=changed%20in%20future.-,SSIDC%20Cluster%20Indicator,invariant%20density%20based%20clustering%20DBSCAN) .
 ## Identify mitochondria
 ## Cell categorization